JekaGrib/lola/README.md

 4. ERROR

 The logging level is specified in [Configuration](#2-configuration).
 The log will only display entries of this level and levels above.

+# Project structure

+Description of project sections:
+1. App - module with main app functionality.
+Here actions are selected depending on the request.
+Has handler.
+2. Methods - section, that contain modules with handlers from all methods.
+Module "Methods.hs" has handler, that combines all methods.
+    1. General methods handlers:
+        1. Admin
+        1. Author
+        1. Category
+        1. Comment
+        1. Draft
+        1. Picture
+        1. Post
+        1. Tag
+        1. User

+    1. Common methods handlers(can be used in several general methods handlers):
+        1. Auth
+        1. Exist
+        1. DeleteMany
+        1. MakeCatResp
+3. Psql - folder for work with database:
+    1. "ToQuery" section - parsing db requests
+    1. "Selecty.hs" - parsing db responses
+    1. "Methods" folder - all IO methods for corresponding handlers.
+3. Api - response and request parsing.
+5. Conf - configuratuion parsing and db connection.
+5. Logger - logging.
+5. Oops - work with exceptions.
+5. TryRead - some more parsing functions.
+5. Types - some more project types.

+# Tests

+You can test app with:

+    $ stack test

+Modules, which has handlers, have unit-tests:
+1. General methods handlers:
+        1. Admin
+        1. Author
+        1. Category
+        1. Comment
+        1. Draft
+        1. Picture
+        1. Post
+        1. Tag
+        1. User
+1. Common methods handlers:
+        1. Auth
+        1. MakeCatResp